-2 Specification Scopes
+2 Specifica ation Scopes

-< Some parts of a product specification may apply to the whole product whereas other parts of the product specification may apply to parts of the product.
-Coordinate reference system will generally apply to the complete product; whereas maintenance regimes may be different for features.
-If a specification is homogeneous across the whole data product it is only necessary to define a general scope (root scope), to which each section of the data product specification applies>
+product specific apply to the cospecification is of a product specification may apply to the whole product whereas other parts of the cation may apply to parts of the product.
+Coordinate reference system will generally complete product; whereas maintenance regimes may be different for features.
+If a homogeneous across the whole data product it is only necessary to define a generate pe), to which each section of the data product specification applies>

 Scope ID:

 Level:

 Level name:

-3 Dataset Identification
+3 Dataset dentification

-<Information that uniquely identifies the dataset>
+<information td="" the<="">at uniquely identifies the dataset&gt;</information> at uniquely identifies the dataset>

 Title:

-Alternate Title:
+Alternate Title e:

 Abstract:

+Alternate Title a: